-Traditional (Open Trenched) Sewer Repair
+1. Traditional (Open Trench) Sewer Repair

-There are two main types of sewer line repair.
-The traditional method, also known as the open trench method, involves digging up the ground around the damaged section of sewer line.
-Once the repair to the sewer line has been made, it is backfilled by putting earth back into the trench.
+The traditional sewer repair method, also known as the open trench method, involves digging up the ground around the damaged section of a sewer line.
+Once the repair to the sewer line has been made, the the trench is backfilled with earth.

-Trenchless Sewer Repair
+2. Trenchless Sewer Repair

-Why Is Trenchless Sewer Repair Superior to Open Trench Sewer Repair?
+How Is Trenchless Sewer Repair Superior to Open Trench Sewer Repair?

 Homeowners usually try to find a repair service that they can trust to do the job right.
-If they know what a good repair looks like, it may help them to avoid any problems.
+If they know what a good repair looks like, it may help them to avoid problems.
 A good repair will allow all of the sewage to flow out of the home freely and there will be no odors.